mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/exchange_single_node.rst

   * If not resolved, use backup recovery
   * If there is no backup, re-synchronization may take longer

-* **Multi-signature**: BitShares natively supports account-level multi-signature, and there is a proposal-approval mechanism that can initiate multi-signature requests online and then confirm the completion of multi-signature transactions.
+* **Multi-signature**: DNA natively supports account-level multi-signature, and there is a proposal-approval mechanism that can initiate multi-signature requests online and then confirm the completion of multi-signature transactions.
 Read about: :ref:`bts-multi-sign`
 * Hardware Wallet: No Support
 * **Cold Storage**: Can be implemented, the steps are somewhat complicated, examples: